The process for tuning an audio system will generally involve the tasks described below:

 Time align speakers.
 When two speakers produce the same sound, time alignment ensures the sound arrives at the listening area at the same time.
 When speakers are not time aligned, they will interfere with each other in ways that cannot be corrected by equalization.

 It may be necessary to iterate over these tasks a few times to get things right.
 Experimentation is encouraged to find what works for a given audio system.

 In the audiophile world, a “flat” response is often seen as the ultimate goal.
 However, for everyday listening, a flat response tends to sound overly “bright” and unpleasant.
-HouseCurve can import custom curves, so by all means, try it for yourself: Flat Reference Curve.
+Try it for yourself: Flat Reference Curve.

 Below are some resources for understanding what reference curves do and how to choose them:

 The curve that works best with your audio system will somewhat depend on how the system is measured (mic type, mic placement, mic direction, etc).
 When adjusting a single system this doesn’t really matter so long as you perform measurements consistently - the curve is just a guide.
 However, if you are applying the same curve to multiple audio systems, be aware that the same measurement technique needs to be applied for consistent results.